smartPradeep/GCMCordovaPlugin/README.md

-# Smartech Android Cordova Plugin For FCM
+# Smartech Android Cordova Plugin For GCM

 Smartech plugin for Activity tracking in cordova Android Application.